polca/premise/docs/reference/models.rst

 *Limitations:*

 * Transport coverage is lower than REMIND(-EU) and TIAM-UCL for passenger cars and road freight.
-* Industrial detail is uneven across sectors (cement 12, steel 23), reflecting its broader systems focus rather than technology granularity.
+* Industrial detail is uneven across sectors (cement 12, steel 23), reflecting its broader systems focus rather than technology detail.

 **MESSAGE**